 The review group report will be prepared by the review group as peer reviewers.
-The UCD Quality Office will, however, retain editorial responsibility for the final report to promote consistency subject to discussion with the review group chair.
-As appropriate, a similar consultation process involving the relevant head of school will also apply to draft school responses to review group reports.
+The UCD Quality Office will, however, retain editorial responsibility for the final report subject to discussion with the review group chair.
 If a school does not agree with the content and/or recommendations in the report, these matters should be addressed in the school quality improvement plan.